 Implementation Summary

-Gender mainstreaming remains a priority at UN-Habitat, both through the continuing day-to-day efforts to ensure that all of UN-Habitat’s work is gender-responsive and where possible, gender-transformative, as well as through specific outcomes in operational work (OP1).
-For instance, a Human Rights, Gender and Social Inclusion Handbook for Project Managers is to be launched internally, in the beginning of 2025 (OP2, OP5).
+Gender mainstreaming remains a priority at UN-Habitat, both through continuing day-to-day efforts to ensure that all of UN-Habitat’s work is gender-responsive as well as through specific outcomes in operational work.
+For instance, a Human Rights, Gender and Social Inclusion Handbook for Project Managers is to be launched internally, in 2025 (OP2, OP5).
+Examples of UN-Habitat's gender equality impact were published in March / April 2025 in the publication: "Stronger women stronger cities: UN-Habitat’s action for change 2020 – 2025."
+(OP1)

-In line with UN-Habitat’s commitments under the UN System-wide Action Plan (UN-SWAP) on Gender Equality and Empowerment of Women and the Gender Equality Acceleration Plan, progress has been made towards systematically institutionalizing the UN Gender Marker on financial expenditure on gender equality and women’s empowerment, which is expected to be fully rolled out by end of 2024 and operational in Q1 of 2025 (OP2).
+In line with UN-Habitat’s commitments under the UN System-wide Action Plan (UN-SWAP) on Gender Equality and Empowerment of Women and the Gender Equality Acceleration Plan, progress has been made towards systematically institutionalizing the UN Gender Marker on financial expenditure on gender equality and women’s empowerment, which was fully rolled out by end of 2024 and was operational in Q1 of 2025 (OP2).
+Internal best practices on gender equality continued to be highlighted through the UN-Habitat gender champions award, which also creates a networking and peer-to-peer learning opportunity.

-In order to scale-up efforts and boost the implementation of resolution 1/ 4, additional funding would come as a great support to amplify the impacts of the operational paragraphs.
+In order to scale-up efforts and boost the implementation of resolution 1/ 4, additional funding would serve as essential support to amplify the impacts of the above operational paragraphs.

 Resolution 1/5